-The Frontiers of Glass Science and the Frontiers of Glass Technology lectures are designed to encourage scientific and technical dialog in glass topics of significance that define new horizons, highlight new research concepts, or demonstrate the potential to develop products and processes for the benefit of humankind.
+The Frontiers of Glass Science and the Frontiers of Glass Technology lectures are designed to encourage scientific and technical dialogue in glass topics of significance that define new horizons, highlight new research concepts, or demonstrate the potential to develop products and processes for the benefit of humankind.
 While the Frontiers of Glass Science lecture focuses on advances in the basic science of glass, the Frontiers of Glass Technology lecture concentrates on new breakthroughs in glass technology or new glass products or applications.
 The lectures are presented at the annual Glass and Optical Materials Division meeting.
 The Varshneya awards committee will select the lecturers, although nominations from membership are invited.

 Please submit the online form below including names of individuals who have helped to define new horizons in glass science and technology by September 1.
 Include a paragraph or two outlining why you think the nominee should be selected.
 Some questions to consider:

 (1) What new contribution in glass science or technology has the nominee made that is or are worthy of recognition?

 (2) How would the development encourage scientific dialog or help bring new products/processes/applications to market?